A note on Gunningham's formula: Abstract

 \section{Abstract}

 Gunningham \cite{G} constructed an extended topological quantum field theory (TQFT) to obtain a closed formula for all spin Hurwitz numbers.
-In this note, we use the gluing theorem in \cite{LP2} to reprove the Gunningham's formula.
+In this note, we use the gluing theorem in \cite{LP2} to re-prove Gunningham's formula.
 We also describe a TQFT formalism naturally induced from the gluing theorem.

 .15in